We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Dinner recipes will also include vegetables and meats or meat alternatives.
 These can include:

-- meat or plant-based alternatives
+- fish, meat or plant-based alternatives

 Stir-fry is another great option because it incorporates meats or meat-free alternatives, vegetables, or noodles.
 These foods contain protein, fiber, and carbohydrates, respectively.